yamert89/snoopy/README.md

 - **"gradle_plugin"** is a core implementation wrapped as plugin
 - **"meta"** contains public annotations

+### How it works?

+This tool uses the ASM library to manipulate bytecode.
+The corresponding Gradle task should execute it after general compilation.

 ### How to use it in source code?

 - add the file with the name **SQL1.sql** to **/resources**